anselnettles/doom-nukem/README.md

 <b>It will be finished by April 2023.</b>

 This is a survival game about getting back to the surface in the bottom of a deep lake.
 A beast-like creature dwells beneath the waves, prowling for easy prey.
-Tlayer needs to have quick and cold wits to get back to safety.
+The player needs to have quick wits and a cool head to get back to safety.

 As of January 24th 2023, the work became a  collaboration project with @Dofidog (Topi Paaso) and @UItsi (Timo Turto).